Notavatarkorra/notavatarkorra.github.io/skoo.md

 Problem statement:

+Feyre is a woman in her late 20s experiencing dryness, and is frustrated by the lack of options that women have

 3. Mold in homes not not usually covered by insurance
 - Solution a: Create a different kind of home insurance that just covers mold for any reason.
 Its one of the biggest and most common problems and its often not covered unless due to some natural disaster.
 Supplemental home insurance for mold.